-If other measurements can be performed during the delay the result remains accessible, the previous result shall be accessible without ambiguity.
+If other measurements can be performed during the period, , the previous result shall be accessible without ambiguity.

 If this requirement can be met only by printing the results, the absence of paper in the printer shall prevent measurement being made.